Cancer is a complex disease. In fact, it is really many diseases with one thing in common— cancer cells have a communication problem.

 Your body, the night club.

-Cancer cells grow too quickly and divide before they fully mature.
-Doctors call these immature cells “undifferentiated.”
-If these cells would wait until they grew up and became mature to divide they could specialize into adult cells.
+Cancer cells grow too quickly and divide before they are fully mature.
+Doctors call these immature cells “undifferentiated,” These cells divide before they become mature adult cells.
 By looking at how quickly or “early” these cells divide, doctors can tell how aggressive the cancer is.

 Imagine your body is a night club.
 Lymphocytes are the bouncers, keeping out the riff-raff.
 They kick out damaged cells, keeping the place hopping.
 Cancer cells (immature things that they are) sneak past the bouncers by secreting a chemical that shuts the immune cells or lymphocytes (the bouncers) down as they come to remove the cancer cells from the party.
 Another tactic cancer cells use is hiding long enough to grow into a tumor.

 Cancer cells don’t act the way they should.
 They don’t die when they should.
 They go wherever they please, despite the danger they present to the patient.
 Each type of cancer is unique.
 I describe them as juvenile delinquent zombies.
 By understanding what we are up against, we can better fight cancer when it presents itself.

 One thing to note is that because cancer cells divide rapidly, many of the traditional cancer treatments go after rapidly dividing cells, in general.
 Unfortunately, that includes killing off the healthy rapidly deciding cells which include those that form hair, skin, and nails.
 This is why with traditional chemotherapy patients often lose their hair.

 Newer targeted treatments attempt to go after only those cells which have specific cancer mutations in them.
 This spares healthy cells.
 They aren’t without side effects, but they are a far more effective and tolerable treatment option for patients.

 What Are YOUR Thoughts?